Latakia (tobacco): Decline of Syrian Latakia

-Hedjaz railways created a large need for fire wood as the locomotives were still powered with wood rather that coal.
-During The First World War, large areas were used for fuel.
-This coupled with over harvesting, the ravages of the Second World War, and then later with the tobacco industry led to local government restrictions set in place to promote restoration.
+Hedjaz railways created a large need for firewood as the locomotives were still powered with wood rather than coal.
+During the First World War, large areas were used for fuel.
+This coupled with overharvesting, the ravages of the Second World War, and then later with the tobacco industry led to local government restrictions set in place to promote restoration.

+Syrian Tobacco has also had a history of a destructive blue mold (Peronospora hyoscyami f.sp. tabacina).
+In 1963 alone, blue mold reduced the production of all tobacco products from 17 million pounds to 2.5 million pounds.